Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis

-as $r_I\gg r_{I'}$ whenever $I<I'$ in $T_\sigma(u)$.
-Here the none zero blocks of $S_-(u,A)^{d_I}S_+(u,A)^{d_I}$ is a set of positive definition Hermitian matrices, and ${\rm log}$ takes the logarithm of the corresponding blocks and leaves other blocks zero. \end{thm} For $u_0=u_{\rm cat}$, they recover Theorem \ref{isomonopro} and Theorem \ref{relautomorphism}.
-For general $u_0$, in order to prove them, we can repeat the recursive procedures in Sections \ref{asyisoeq}--\ref{exviaasy}.
-The only difference is that now we need to block the \eqref{introeq} in a different way, i.e., study the set of intermediate linear systems determined by $u_0$ and the associated isomonodromy equations restricted to each variable $r_I$ (instead of the variable $u_i$ as in the caterpillar point case).
-The complete proofs will be omitted here.
+For $u_0=u_{\rm cat}$ and $\sigma={\rm id}$ (i.e., $U_\sigma=U_{\rm id}$), they recover Theorem \ref{isomonopro} and Theorem \ref{relautomorphism}.
+For a general boundary point $u_0$, in order to prove them, we can repeat the recursive procedures in Sections \ref{asyisoeq}--\ref{exviaasy}.
+The only difference is that now we need to block the system \eqref{introeq} in a different way, i.e., study the set of intermediate linear systems determined by $u_0$ and the associated isomonodromy equations restricted to each variable $r_I$ (instead of the variable $u_i$ as in the caterpillar point case).
+Since the proofs are rather same, the complete proofs will be omitted here.